Tara Reade's Sexual Assault Allegation Against Joe Biden Is Falling Apart

 The pro-Bernie media has glossed over the glaring holes in Reade’s story for predictable reasons.
 Credible allegations of sexual assault would severely hurt Joe Biden’s chances in the 2020 election, and pro Bernie outlets have shown a remarkable willingness to spread baseless conspiracy theories on the internet to help their cause.
 This, it seems, is no different.

 I cannot say with certainty that Tara Reade is lying.
-As a human being, I have sympathy for her and do not want to believe she would lie about something as serious as this.
+As a human being, I have empathy for her and do not want to believe she would lie about something as serious as this.
 However, I do know that as the editor of a responsible media outlet, I would not have published her story.
 Reade’s account has too many inconsistencies, and her behavior during the timeline of the story too erratic to take seriously.